Ramakrishna1967/CodeViz/README.md

-**CodeViz AI** is a tool designed to visualize and understand codebases by converting them into an interactive graph.
+**Code Viz AI** is a tool designed to visualize and understand codebases by converting them into an interactive graph.
 It allows users to:
 - **Visualize** the structure of a GitHub repository (files, classes, functions, dependencies).
 - **Chat** with the codebase using AI (Gemini 2 Pro) which has context from the graph.
 - **Search** and explore code elements.